Anna042023/BiKD-STMGL/README.md

 ## Running Experiments
 You can run the experiments by executing `model_BiKD_STMGL.py`.

+## Baseline Models
+The comparative experiments include two categories of baseline methods:

+- Lane-Level Models — Models designed for lane-level traffic flow prediction.
+These methods are stored in the Lane_Level_models/ folder.

+- Graph-Based Models — Spatio-temporal graph learning approaches that capture spatial dependencies between road segments.
+These methods are stored in the ST_Graph_models/ folder.

 ## Experimental Results
 The comparison between BiKD-STMGL and other baseline comparison methods is based on the following metrics: